Neural Networks and Deep Learning

 - Autoencoders

-- Convolutional Neural Networks
+- Convolutional Neural Networks (CNNs)

-- DNNs for object classification
+- CNNs for object classification

-- DNNs for object detection
+- CNNs for object detection

-- DNNs for image segmentation
+- CNNs for image segmentation

 Part II: Advanced Topics

-- Deep Reinforcement Learning
+- Deep reinforcement learning

 - Semi-supervised learning

-- Contrastive learning
+- Special deep learning models

 - Adversarial attacks and defenses

-Part III: Implementation Issues
+Part IV: Implementation Issues

 - Implementing neural networks in C

-- Frameworks for deep learning
+- Programming frameworks for deep learning

 - DNN optimization for embedded platforms